Wood ash is helpful in the garden. Commonly used as a soil amendment, it is a good source of calcium, potassium, phosphorus, and magnesium.

 Takeaway

 Now that you know what to do with wood ash, find a storage spot to keep it dry during the winter.
-By the time spring arrives, you should have a decent supply set aside to use in the garden and on your lawn or grass.
+By spring, you should have a decent supply set aside to use in the garden and on your lawn.

 Add comment